 What to do with your old laptop

-Recent data suggests that people who dispose of their laptop take very minimal steps to protect their identity which is likely to be stored on their old laptop.
+Recent data suggests that people who dispose of their laptops take very minimal steps to protect their identity which is likely to be stored on their old laptops.

 So it’s very important to dispose of your laptop securely to avoid any personal data from landing up in the hands of cybercriminals.